tock/book/src/getting_started.md

 ## Host Machine Setup

-You can either download a [virtual machine](#virtual-machine) with the development environment pre-installed, or, if you have a Linux or OS X workstation, you may install the development environment [natively](#native-installation).
+You can either download a [virtual machine](#virtual-machine) with the development environment pre-installed, or, if you have a Linux or MacOS workstation, you may install the development environment [natively](#native-installation).
 Using a virtual machine is quicker and easier to set up, while installing natively will yield the most comfortable development